NeCTAR-RC/nectar-training/package01/sections/benefits_research.markdown

 *By taking this course, you are on your way to gain important skills of how to do research using the cloud services!*

-You are now finished with the first Module.
-You may continue with the [Next Module][ModDoc2]